-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's slowly forming on the kitchen floor.
-Suddenly: Concern, stress, and that ”oh brother!” feeling.
+Summer’s coming (believe it or not) and here’s a typical scenario with the average homeowner: They’re at home, minding their own business, having a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip… drip… drip.
+They look over to see the dog licking at a puddle that’s steadily forming on the bathroom floor.
+Just like that, the mood changes: Concern, stress, and that sinking feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – it's the air conditioner of all things.
-This can occur anywhere, from Calgary to Timbuktu, regardless of summer heat.
+Nope – it’s the air conditioner of all things.
+This can happen anywhere, from Winnipeg to Africa, regardless of summer heat.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Calgary area home.
-The two main reasons why the evaporator coil may freeze:
+The part of the air conditioner that actually freezes is known as the evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Winnipeg area home.
+There are two primary reasons the evaporator coil may freeze:

 - Restricted air flow